 The last two bits are nice, but the discussion of the cut sequences is the most useful, especially since we actually see a little of the excised material.

 In addition to both a teaser and theatrical trailers, we find a Photo Gallery.
 It includes 59 pictures that mix shots from the flick and candid images from the set.
 None of them seem very interesting.

 One disappointment stems from the lack of deleted scenes.
 Leder discusses many of these and we see some fleeting images of a couple in “Parting Thoughts”, but that’s it.
 Since the director indicates she made massive cuts in the film, it’d be nice to see more of them.

 At times, Deep Impact offers a reasonably involving and dramatic disaster movie, but it focuses too heavily on bland character drama.
 Since none of the roles receive enough attention for us to care, this means that the movie often falls flat.
-The Blu-ray provides strong picture and audio plus a smattering of decent supplements.
-This isn’t a great movie and I wish it included better extras, but the Blu-ray looks very good, so this disc becomes the best home video representation of the flick to date.
+The Blu-ray provides inconsistent picture, excellent audio and a smattering of decent supplements.
+This isn’t a great movie and the Blu-ray becomes an erratic rendition of it.